AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module4/ex1.md

 You also have to sign up for an AWS account, as the skill we will use requires serverless functions deployed in a AWS Lambda environment.

-## Exercise 4.1.1: Set up Amazon developer account
+## 4.1.1 Set up Amazon developer account

 Go to [https://developer.amazon.com](https://developer.amazon.com).